jlwatson/certified-dp/README.md

   `$ python3 experiment.py --db-size=1024 --max-degree=7 --dimension=7 --epsilon=1 --sparsity=7`

 Both processes will start and begin printing status messages to `stderr`.
 Once the query has been completed, a summary of performance statistics for both parties will be printed to `stdout` -- these timing outputs underly the evaluation in our paper.

+### Generating data used in the paper

+Executing the convenience script `eval/eval.sh` will run each of the experiments presented in Section 5.2 and save the latency results to `eval/eval-*.log`.
+You can use these logs to regenerate Figures 4(a-d) and Table 2 using `eval/eval-results.ipynb`.

 ### Repository structure